SocietyForArtisticResearch/rckeywords/readme.md

 # Todo

+- Bug with search results
+- WHy does back and forward not work?

 - browse just allows you to see the whole RC, but it is not about searching, it is about choosing a certain layout for all research (by keyword, by date, by portal etc..)
 - implement a search interface with the following fields:
     * title, string